PacificBiosciences/IsoSeq/docs/umi/cli-workflow.md

 This can provide over 200x speed-ups, as well as substantially reducing RAM requirements.

+If the `rc` tag added by *correct* is present in the input, *groupdedup* and *dedup* will filter the output to only include real cells.
+This can be turned off using ` --keep-non-real-cells`.

 After deduplication, *dedup* and *groupdedup* generate one consensus sequence per founder molecule, using a QV guided consensus.